Wisconsin wildlife officials ate $20,000 of illegal caviar, prosecutors say. Now the ‘sturgeon general’ faces charges.

 The affidavit indicates that some game wardens repeatedly expressed concerns about the scheme, which went against an ethics policy requiring sturgeon roe that wasn’t being used for research to be destroyed so that DNR employees didn’t appear to be “personally benefiting from their position.”
 But staffers in other roles expressed an unwillingness to let perfectly good caviar go to waste.

 Others benefited from the arrangement, too, officials said.
 Working undercover with agents from the U.S. Fish and Wildlife Service, game wardens found that other DNR employees were also illicitly funneling sturgeon eggs to locals willing to turn the roe into caviar in exchange for a share.
 One former state fisheries biologist became a caviar processor after retiring, and began making “after hours” visits to a state laboratory to pick out the best-looking eggs.
-The former scientist, who has not been charged, kept a third of the finished product for himself and gave the rest to DNR staff, who would “keep the eggs for personal use, eat some at team meetings, and put some out at registration stations or nearby bars,” according to the complaint.
+The former scientist, who has not been charged, kept a third of the finished product for himself and gave the rest to DNR staff, who would “keep the eggs for personal use, eat some at team meetings and put some out at registration stations or nearby bars,” according to the complaint.

 As a result of the sweeping investigation, authorities also filed criminal charges against a pair of octogenarians and the owner of a lakefront bar popular with ice fishermen.
 All three are accused of receiving caviar as payment for processing sturgeon eggs, violating the ban on bartering or trading the valuable roe.
 It wasn’t immediately clear if any had attorneys.